 - Rebecca from Night at the Museum doesn't appear or get mentioned in the sequel, despite starting a relationship with Larry at the end of the first film, because Carla Gugino was busy filming Race to Witch Mountain.
 And it'd be weird to have her along with Larry's relationship with Amelia Earhart.

-- They briefly mention in the second xXx movie that Xander Cage was (allegedly) killed and that's why there's a new xXx.
+- They briefly mention in xXx: State of the Union that Xander Cage from the first movie was (allegedly) killed and that's why there's a new xXx.
 There was even a scene filmed with Cage being blown up in an attack by the sequel's villains, resulting in the tattooed chuck on his neck landing in front of the camera, just to thoroughly avert He's Just Hiding.
 Smart choice not to include that in the final cut, since they're planning to bring Xander back for another movie.

 - They briefly explain that the Keanu character from Speed broke up with her because of how their relationship started.